Logo

 Understanding Ovulation: A Brief Overview

 So, before we dive headfirst into the specifics, let’s take a moment to understand ovulation.
 In essence, it’s the part of the menstrual cycle where a mature egg is released from the ovary.
-It typically occurs midway through the cycle, around day 14 in a 28-day cycle.
-Though most women don’t experience any symptoms of ovulation, some may encounter light vaginal bleeding or spotting.
+Bleeding between periods typically occurs midway through the cycle, around day 14 in a 28-day cycle.
+Though most women don’t experience any symptoms of ovulation, some may encounter light vaginal bleeding.

 Ovulation and Hormonal Changes